Stealthbird97/Radio-Noise-Site/_posts/2018-08-25-Not-Real-Radio.md

 ---
 layout: post
-title:  "No, It's not Really Real Radio"
+title:  "No, It really isn't Real Radio"
 date:   2018-08-05 20:36:01
-categories: jekyll update
+categories:
 ---

-Welcome to Radio-Noise.net
+There may or may not be an article which puts my view on so called "network radio" here some time in the future.